-Cypress Christian School is a K-12 independent, non-denominational, college-preparatory, Christian school founded in 1978.
-The school is located in northwest Houston, a rapidly growing business and residential community.
+Cypress Christian School is an accredited K-12 independent, non-denominational, college-preparatory, Christian school founded in 1978.
+The school is located in northwest Houston at 11123 Cypress N. Houston Rd., Houston, TX 77065.

 The mission of Cypress Christian School is to honor the Lord Jesus Christ by providing students an education based upon academic excellence and biblical values.